xiix0/scam/README.md

-Q:	What's tiny and yellow and very, very, dangerous?
-A:	A canary with the super-user password.
+Your aim is high and to the right.